 How Long does the Procedure Take?

-Stellate ganglion injections are safely performed on an outpatient basis.
-The procedure typically requires 30 minutes, including preparation time, and is followed by a short period of observed recovery time.
+Stellate ganglion injections are quickly and safely performed under X-ray or ultrasound guidance, on an outpatient basis.
+The procedure typically takes less than 5 minutes to perform and is followed by a short recovery period before you are discharged home.

 How Often Should this Procedure be Done?

-Up to three injections may be given within a six-month time frame.
 Usually, injections are performed two to three weeks apart.
-A set of three injections in normal; however, you may gain considerable relief after the first or second injection.
+A set of three injections is common, although the timing and number of injections can vary depending on the condition and the response.
+You may gain considerable relief after the first or second injection.
 In that instance, further injections may not be necessary.